in one of Shakespeare's Plays

 be a meditation on the quotation from Esdras.
 The 'strong man' Enobarb

 is weaker than wine that undoes him.
-The 'king' Mark Anthony is brought
+The 'king' Mark Antony is brought

 to ruin by his love, lust and ambition for women.
 He illustrates clearly